Josh-T1/MathNote/README.md

 latex code
 }
 ```
+Theorem sections additionally allow for proofs to be displayed as flashcard
-Theorem section have the additionaly allow for proofs.
-The parse will check and
+answers along side the statement.
+The latex parser will check and
-see if a proof section follows the theorem and will display the first following
+see if a proof section follows the theorem; displaying the first following
 proof section if it exists.
-In order for this to work your notes must have the
-form
+Proof boxes must be of the form:
 ```
 \{sectionName}{theoremName (thoerem) / word (defintion) / equality(derivation)}{
 latex code